LunarWatcher/upm/docs/dev/Developers.md

 Modifying `/usr/bin` should only be performed through an alternatives system, such as `update-alternatives` on debian.
 This won't be implemented for a long time due to the complexity of setting this up and hacking it into the system.

-The side-effects of changing system symlinks may include breaking the system or packages managed by the proper package manager, and as already mentioned, an alternatives system, if one exists.
-Changing system symlinks has major consequences, but modifying `/usr/bin/local` is less damaging.

 We have to be careful with potentially overriding user symlinks, which will be more doable when upm starts saving data about the actions it does.<sub>For the record, this doesn't mean telemetry; it's purely meant to keep track of installation locations and what I personally call concepts, such as "latest".
 There's still a lot to figure out though, so what exactly upm needs to save is not determined in detail yet.</sub>